inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b>LSTM</b>
 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; gated recurrent units (<b>GRUs</b>)

+#### CNNs

+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Convolutional neural networks (<b>CNNs</b>) are very effective feature abstraction tools that can extract high-level information from large corpora and their embedded representations.
+CNNs have been used to create latent semantic representations of sentences, obtaining a global summarization of the sentence features through deep layers of convolutions [2].</p>

+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Often times, however, word-level representations are required for many NLP tasks and RNNs have traditionally been prioritized since they are designed to capture the sequential nature of language while CNNs draw a broader generalized overall picture.
+Some recent works have been able to address sequence modelling through the <b>window approach</b>.
+Convolutions are applied to a window of words of size <i>k</i> around the target word.
+Thus, the CNN is able to extract contextual meaning for words from its neighbors.</p>

+<p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Especially relevant has been the success of Gated CNNs (<b>GCNNs</b>), which have beaten previous state-of-the-art results from LSTM-based recurrent models at some NLP tasks.
+This architecture consists of encoder-decoder convolution models and is constructed upon 4 solid foundations.
+Firstly, it employs gated linear units (<b>GLUs</b>) non-linearities that allow the networks to change the scope of abstraction from the full input field to fewer elements within it by covenience.
+Secondly, for decoder networks it <b>caps the convolution window</b> at the front so it will not learn to make word predictions having already considered future information.
+Thirdly, it uses <b>residual connections</b> from the input to layer outputs as proposed in <i>ResNet</i> that allow for deeper concolutions.
+Finally, it employs a <b>multi-step attention mechanism</b> which informs the decoder about the full history of previous inputs having been considered, while RNNs may partially lose this sequence information as it travels through multiple non-linearities [4, 5].</p>

 #### Attention Mechanisms

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In encoder-decoder systems sometimes encoders are inefficiently forced to encode embeddings that are not fully relevant.
-Attention mechanisms bound decoders by a history of the input data in addition to the previous hidden state and generated token.
+Attention mechanisms bound decoders by a history of the input data in addition to the previous latent state and generated token.
 This works as a mapping between certain value pairs and allows the network to focus on specific data from the whole dataset, essentially adding context at different decoding timesteps [1-Ch10, 2].</p>

 <p align=justify>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;End-to-end memory networks (<b>MemNets</b>) adopt this approach in a way that the attention system resembles a sort of internal memory.
 The model stores all the embedded input sentences in a memory and embeds the query as well.
 Importance weights of the memory input items are calculated by taking a softmax of the dot-product between the embedded query and the input memory.
 These weights represent the attention or importance given to each input data.
 The importance-adjusted input data is then added to the embedded query, and processed through a weight matrix and a softmax to generate the final prediction.
 This process can be performed in an iterative way as shown in Figure 1 for more clarity [7].</p>